zong4/ProceduralWorld/pre_en/04_dem_generation.md

 ## Optional Detail
 > This slide should make the real code path clear.
 PlanetProceduralData::generate() enters generateDemPrototype() and returns, so this is the active generation path.

-> DEM means digital elevation model.
+> **DEM** means **Digital Elevation Model**.
 The code allocates several arrays for each of the six cube faces, including height, water depth, erosion, temperature, moisture, channels and material weights.

 > Each texel samples layered noise through its spherical direction.
 Low-frequency noise forms continents, while mid and high frequencies shape mountains and ridges.